 - West Elm

 I hope this Wallpaper 101 post offered some helpful information on how to get started with wallpaper.
 If you would like some guidance in sourcing wallpaper, I would be happy to help!
-You can learn about my consultation services here.
+You can learn about my interior styling services here.

 I would LOVE to see photos of your own wallpapered spaces in your home!
 Please send my way!
 Please also comment below if you have any questions or want other specific posts about wallpaper.